-Hip and Groin Injuries
+Hip and Groin Injury

 One common injury that a person can suffer an injury to the hip or groin area.
 Hip and groin injuries are painful and complex injuries that can seriously complicate a person’s ability to stand or walk.
 These injuries are particularly painful and can have drastic long-term medical effects.
 Many times, a person who injures this part of the body may need expensive and inconvenient repeat trips back to the doctor to ensure proper recovery.
 Hip injuries can be especially common as a person ages.
+If you or a loved one has been injured, contact the Denver personal injury lawyers at the Law Firm of Jeremy Rosenthal.

 Common Types of Hip and Groin Injuries